What is the RMR?

 - Jury Charge at 240 wpm

-You do not have to pass all sections of the exam at one sitting.
+You do not have to pass all the components of the exam at one time.

 RMR - What is an error?